Moredread/PonyTime/README.md

 A simple android note taking app.
 Soon(tm) with secure syncing.

+WARNING: This is my first android project and I have decided to use Scala as the main programming language, which I'm learning too.
+The build setup is quite complicated and I'm quite sure I don't follow all best practices.
+So please use the app with caution and consider the code as the work of a beginner.

 ## Hints

 Needs Java 7, because of generics bug http://bugs.sun.com/view_bug.do?bug_id=6302954